-Students and teachers alike are prone to take the curriculum as they find it, as a traditional sequence of separate elements, without ever inquiring into the comprehensive pattern within which the parts are located. (ibid.)
+Students and teachers alike are prone to take the curriculum as they find it, as a traditional sequence of separate elements, without ever inquiring into the comprehensive pattern within which the parts are located (ibid).

 This last quotation is revealing in its assumption that the traditional curriculum does have an overall meaning, but that it has come to be taken as a collection of disparate items.
-How far can Phenix be seen as reviving something of the old vision which guided the Puritan/dissenting curriculum but which had by the 1960s been largely eroded?
+How far can Phenix be seen as reviving something of the old vision which guided the puritan/dissenting curriculum but which had by the 1960s been largely eroded?

 Phenix's emphasis on reverence, mentioned earlier, reminds us of the link Peters made a few years later between education and intrinsically worthwhile activities.
 His transcendental argument for these is indeed couched partly in religious terms.
-In rejecting games in favour of theoretical activities as candidates for worthwhileness, he notes that they are 'hived off from man's curiosity about the world and his awe and concern about his own peculiar predicament within it', filling this out by a quotation from Whitehead about the nature of religion and its connexion with the value of a human life in merging 'its individual claim with that of the objective universe' (Peters, 1966, p.
-164).
-As Ray Elliott (1986) has written, Peters's:
+In rejecting games in favour of theoretical activities as candidates for worthwhileness, he notes that they are 'hived off from man's curiosity about the world and his awe and concern about his own peculiar predicament within it', filling this out by a quotation from Whitehead about the nature of religion and its connexion with the value of a human life in merging 'its individual claim with that of the objective universe' (Peters 1966: 164).
+As Ray Elliott (1986: 57) has written, Peters's 'response to Being-in-totality and to human being-in-the-world, on the contemplation of them, is one of piety... he attaches what is, according to his own account, a religious significance to that which gives and discovers meaning and which receives and discloses it'.

-... response to Being-in-totality and to human being-in-the-world, on the contemplation of them, is one of piety ... he attaches what is, according to his own account, a religious significance to that which gives and discovers meaning and which receives and discloses it.
-(Elliott, 1986, p.
-57) When he wrote the passage mentioned above, Peters had been a convert to Quakerism for some 30 years.
-How far does the transcendental argument contain echoes of the old belief, especially strong in Dissent, that, given the divine nature of the human soul, understanding oneself as situated in a world of which one stands in awe, is the route to understanding God and thereby the meaningfulness of our human life?
+When he wrote the passage mentioned above, Peters had been a convert to contain echoes of the old belief, especially strong in Dissent, that, given the divine nature of the human soul, understanding oneself as situated in a world of which one stands in awe, is the route to understanding God and thereby the meaningfulness of our human life?